sheng09/PHYS3070-6070-Lastest/Basics/README.md

 Basics of Linux and SAC
 ====

-# 1. Aha, log in to a Linux environment
+# 1. Aha, log in to Linux environments

 Linux is always the best choice for scientific computing.
 Not-surprisingly, the PHYS3070/PHYS6070 labs are in Linux environment.
-The linux environment can be on your computer or on a remote server.
+The linux environment can be on your local computer or on a remote server.
 In this lab, we choose the 2nd option to make it simple.
 We have set up a remote server (`compute2`) at RSES for you.

 You will log in to the `compute2` via two methods: 1) terminal method and 2)